magician-project/magician_main_board/README.md

 | x              | No    | (Ethernet only) Print local IP + hardware status |

+Commands marked as potentially dangerous refer to when blindly used with a connected Camera Board.
-Commands with * on their description are dangerous!
-Please see [the setup guide](doc/connectors.md)
+Please see [the setup guide](doc/connectors.md) to understand why.

 Data Reporting